sourcebroker/deployer-extended/README.rst

 composer_version
 ~~~~~~~~~~~~~~~~

 Install specific composer version.
 Use tags.
-Valid tags are here https://github.com/composer/composer/tags
+Valid tags are here https://github.com/composer/composer/tags .
+Default
-Default value is ``null``.
+value is ``null``.

 composer_channel
 ~~~~~~~~~~~~~~~~

 Install latest version from channel.
 Set this variable to '1' or '2' (or 'stable', 'snapshot', 'preview').
 Read more on composer docs.
 Default value is ``stable`` which will install latest version of composer.
-If you need stability set it better to "1" or "2".
+If you need stability set it better to '1' or '2'.

 composer_channel_autoupdate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If set then on each deploy the composer is checked for latest version according to ``composer_channel`` settings.
-Default value is ``true``
+Default value is ``true``.

 web_path
 ~~~~~~~~